Smer4k/ProjectMER/README.md

 **More support can be found on a [Discord](https://discord.gg/JwAfeSd79u) server**

-# New in the fork:
+# New in the fork

 - Waypoints are fixed
 - Added all objects from AdminToys, Doors, MirrorObjects, Clutter, PlayerBlocker, CullingParent and Trigger for schematics in Unity
 - Actions for Trigger and Interactable (as in AMERT, but more simplified and less functional)